nokibul/Jwt-in-ASP.NET-with-best-practice/README.md

 # agency
-Agency management application showcasing most used design patterns, best practices and conventions with clean code in asp.net
+JWT auth template including most used design patterns, best practices and conventions with Vertical Slice Architecture in asp.net

 Design Patterns used:
 1. Repository pattern